coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 12. respect multi-line BiBTeX metadata in text because of [the core principle](#core-principle)
 13. Default font (unless specified otherwise) is a modern monospace font, for maximized tabular expressiveness (see [the core principle](#core-principle)).
 14. anti-pattern: hardcoupling an XR Browser with a mandatory **markup/scripting-language** which departs from onubtrusive plain text (HTML/VRML/Javascript) (see [the core principle](#core-principle))
-15. anti-pattern: limiting human introspection, by abandoning plain text as first class citizen.
+15. anti-pattern: limiting human introspection, by abandoning plain text as first tag citizen.

 > The simplicity of appending metadata (and leveling the metadata-playfield between humans and machines) is also demonstrated by [visual-meta](https://visual-meta.info) in greater detail.